The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 I am very proud that 10mfan mouthpieces are all over the world, and being used and enjoyed by so many players of all different abilities, from heavyweights, all the way to players who play simply for fun.
 NO ONE IS PAID TO DO SO!

-10MFAN NEWS FOR THE FALL OF 2017: THE 10MFAN “CLASSIC” MODEL TENOR MOUTHPIECE
+10MFAN NEWS FOR 2018: THE 10MFAN “CLASSIC” MODEL TENOR MOUTHPIECE AND HARD RUBBER ALTO MODELS ARE COMING OUT THIS YEAR!

-I have been asked for a very specific thing from players since releasing my mouthpieces 4 years ago.
-It is for all the vintage mpc lovers who have asked me for a more focussed, centered, warm, full sounding mouthpiece that has the feel of a great vintage hard rubber.
-It is a large chamber and absolutely smokes the vintage Links many of you cherish.
-We will also have the first alto hard rubber piece out in the winter of 2017.
+I have been asked for a very specific thing from players since releasing my mouthpieces almost 5 years ago.
+It is for all the vintage mpc lovers who have asked me for a more focussed, centered, warm, full and powerful sounding mouthpiece that has power and depth to spare.
+It has a uniquely shaped big oval chamber with scooped out sidewalls and for me, is an amazing new opportunity for sound, than the vintage HR Links many of you cherish.
+(SLANT, RESO, AND EARLY BABBITTS).
+We will also offer brand new metal tenor pieces, and have the first alto hard rubber pieces out in the summer of 2018.

 A heartfelt THANK YOU from 10mfan mouthpieces for all the incredible support!
 We strive for excellence and originality.